Berdychiv: The communist terror

+World War II and the Holocaust

 Most civilians from areas near the border did not have a chance to evacuate when the Nazis began their invasion on 22 June 1941.
 Berdychiv was occupied by the German Army from 7 July 1941 to 5 January 1944.
 An "extermination" German SS unit was established in Berdychiv in early July 1941 and a Jewish ghetto was set up.
 It was stated in one of the Einsatzgruppen reports that on "Sept.
 1, and 2, 1941, leaflets and inflammatory pamphlets were distributed by Jews in Berdychiv.
 As the perpetrators could not be found, 1,303 Jews, among them 875 Jewesses over 12 years, were executed by a unit of the Higher SS and Police Leaders".
 The ghetto was liquidated on 5 October 1941, when all the inhabitants were murdered.
 Eyewitnesses stated that Ukrainian auxiliary police aided the 25-member shooting squad in corralling Jews into the ghetto, policing it, and killing those who attempted to escape.
 One witness to a mass killing of Jews in Berdychiv said, "They had to wear their festivity-dresses.
 Then their clothes and valuables were taken.
 The pits were dug and filled in by war prisoners who were executed shortly after."

+According to figures from the Soviet Extraordinary State Commission, a total of 10,656 individuals had been murdered here by the end of 1943.

 The Nazis likely killed 20,000 to 30,000 Jews in Berdychiv, but a 1973 Ukrainian-language article about the history of Berdychiv says, "The Gestapo killed 38,536 people." ("Гестапівці стратили 38 536 чоловік.")

+The Germans operated a Nazi prison, a forced labour camp, a Jewish forced labour battalion and temporarily the Stalag 339 prisoner-of-war camp in the town.

 Berdychiv was the hometown of Soviet novelist Vasily Grossman, who worked as a war correspondent.
 Grossman's mother was murdered in the massacre.
 He wrote a detailed description of the events for publication in The Black Book, edited by Grossman and Ilya Ehrenburg, which dealt with the German treatment of Soviet Jews in the Holocaust.
 Originally meant for publication in the Soviet Union, it was banned there; one volume was eventually published in Bucharest in 1947.
 The original manuscript is in the archive of Yad Vashem, Jerusalem.
 A detailed account of the massacre as told by the narrator's mother appears in a fictionalized context in Grossman's novel Life and Fate, which is widely available in an English translation by Robert Chandler.

+21st century

 Russia invasion of Ukraine

-On March 16, 2022, Berdychiv was damaged by Russian air strikes.
+During the Russian invasion of Ukraine that began in 2022, on 16 March 2022, Berdychiv was damaged by Russian air strikes.
 A few buildings were torn down.

 Demographics

+Ethnicity

+Distribution of the population by ethnicity according to the 2001 Ukrainian census:

+Language

+Distribution of the population by native language according to the 2001 census:

-Notable residents
+Notable people

 Alphabetically by surname.
 Pseudonyms treated as one word.